 Alastair is an e-learning specialist based at Linnaeus University in Sweden.
 He is an educational enthusiast who spends a great deal of time monitoring developments and trends in the use of technology in education.
 His specialties include e-learning, distance education, social media, technology trends, open educational resources, MOOCs (Massive Open Online Courses) and quality in e-learning.
 Alastair is active in disseminating his findings in numerous articles, blog posts, through social media and at conference appearances.

 Alistair is also a course leader on an open course for teachers (Open Networked Learning) in collaboration with colleagues from Lund University, Karolinska Institute, KTH and Varsity College, South Africa, and undertaken teaching assignments in teacher training programmes.
 Involved in two EU projects (LangOER and Tempus BLATT) and two Nordic (Nordplus) projects (Effective webinars, Silent Learners), Alastair is a member of an ISO standardisation committee (ISO 21001 Management Systems for Educational Organisations) and the Swedish representative in the Nordic Council's NVL Distans network.

-The prize for the winning international team is a 3-day visit to the Pioneers Festival in Vienna in June 2017.
+The prize for the winning international team is a trip trip to the Web Summit in Lisbon during November 2018.